-Setting a download delay in Scrapy slows back-to-back requests to the same target so crawls stay closer to site limits, reduce burst traffic, and look less like abusive automation.
+Setting a download delay in Scrapy slows consecutive requests to the same target so a crawl stays closer to site limits, reduces burst traffic, and makes pagination or API runs less aggressive.

 Steps to set a download delay in Scrapy: